 When set up by foreign investors, the LLC can benefit from Vietnam’s double tax treaties when it comes to the taxation of the overseas shareholders.

 We can also help with accounting services in order to have your company in Vietnam up to date with the tax and accounting requirements imposed by the authorities here.
+Each firm needs expert divisions to function efficiently.
+Particularly the accounting division, which performs demanding work and consistently occupies a very significant position.
+However, for many businesses, the cost of building a whole unit on-site may be unaffordable.
+So, our seasoned accountants in Vietnam can offer their assistance.
+You are welcome to take benefit from their services.

 Timeline for opening an LLC in Vietnam